-Dyscalculia is an innate difficulty in learning or comprehending mathematics.
-Children with Dyscalculia have trouble understanding numbers, learning how to manipulate numbers, learning mathematical facts, and a number of other related difficulties.
+A specific learning disorder with impairment in mathematics (dyscalculia) is an innate difficulty in learning and comprehending mathematics.
+Children who have a specific learning disorder with impairment in mathematics (dyscalculia) have trouble understanding numbers, learning how to manipulate numbers, learning mathematical facts, and a number of other related difficulties.

 Dyscalculia can be defined as:

 The severity of mathematical impairment differs depending on the individual.
-Although it can be argued that many of the defining features of Dyscalculia can also be seen in children who do poorly in mathematics, it is the degree of these difficulties and the resistance to remedial intervention that set children with Dyscalculia apart from others with learning difficulties.
+Although it can be argued that many of the defining features of a specific learning disorder with impairment in mathematics (dyscalculia) can also be seen in children who do poorly in mathematics, it is the degree of these difficulties and the resistance to remedial intervention that set children with dyscalculia apart from others with learning difficulties.

-Children with dyscalculia will show some or many of the difficulties listed below.
+Children who have a specific learning disorder with impairment in mathematics (dyscalculia) will show some or many of the difficulties listed below.
 They may not display all of these characteristics.